 OUR LEADERSHIP MANIFESTO

-Shakopee, Jackson Township, and Louisville Township are growing, evolving, and thriving with an incredible mix of rural, urban, and suburban culture.
-I am running for the Minnesota House District 55A seat to represent us in St Paul.
+The Shakopee community is growing, evolving, and thriving with an incredible mix of rural, urban, and suburban cultures.
+I am running for the Minnesota House District 54A seat to represent us in St Paul.

-During my time as Mayor of Shakopee, we focused on Shakopee’s future.
+During my time in office, the focus was always on Shakopee’s future.

 Our mantra was to create a community where today’s kids grow up, experience the world, and return to Shakopee to raise families, start new businesses, and invest in the future of our community.
 Everything we did was centered around that philosophy.